-- IF you are working on a user story, but become blocked by test data, what do you do?
+- What do you do if you work on a user story but become blocked by test data?

-Ans: While working on a User story first thing is you should look for if the story is in a ready state or not.
-That is if it meets the definition of ready… This should also include whether test data is available or not… Else that story can’t be moved to do state.
+Ans: While working on a User story, you should first look for whether the story is ready or not.
+That is if it meets the definition of ready.
+This should also include whether test data is available or not.
+Else that story can’t be moved to do state.

 - What does a QA person do when testing a new feature with limited info?

-Ans: To start a feature you need to have an adequate amount of info.
+Ans: To start a feature, you need to have adequate info.
 Having limited info can’t define a feature.
 The product owner should come up with the required info before the team starts its work on the feature.
-If only QA-related information is missing the QA person should seek help from the Business or PO or the team whoever can help.
-Scrum and agile believes in openness and communication.
-The QA person should ask for the information and then start his/her work.
+If only QA-related information is missing, the QA person should seek help from the Business or PO or the team, whoever can help.
+Scrum and agile believe in openness and communication.
+The QA person should ask for the information and start his/her work.

 - Explain the difference between exploratory and scripted testing.

-Ans: As per my knowledge exploratory testing is experienced and knowledge-based testing where the tester does testing randomly and important features may not have 100% code coverage.
-Whereas Scripted testing is always planned and covers testing of all the features.
+Ans: As per my knowledge, exploratory testing is experienced, and knowledge-based testing is where the tester does testing randomly, and important features may not have 100% code coverage.
+At the same time, Scripted testing is always planned and covers testing of all the features.
 Others can give their view as well.

 - Explain why integration testing is important.

-Ans: Integration testing is important because the components or modules may work perfectly independently but that may fail at some points when they are integrated.
-For example due to configuration settings or other stuff.
+Ans: Integration testing is important because the components or modules may work perfectly independently, but they may fail at some points when integrated, for example, due to configuration settings or other stuff.